dkyowell/PDFBlocks/Readme.md

 ## Constructing Documents
 ### Blocks
 A Document is a Block.
 A Page is a Block.
 Text is a Block.
-Everything you will write in PDF Blocks is a Block composed of other blocks.
+Everything you will write in PDFBlocks is a Block composed of other blocks.
 For those familiar with SwiftUI, a Block is directly analagous to a View in SwiftUI.

 Basic built-in blocks include Text, Image, Color, HLine, VStack, HStack, ZStack, Page, and Table.